Phunkhouse/js-sessions-website/posts/sources-variables-commenting.md

 excerpt: So We spoke about the sources everyone should use, We finally finished Variables and explored ways to comment out our code.
 ---

+### Last hour questions
+* What is the variable?
+* Declare variable with a string value
+* Declare variable and let it compute 10 - 7

 ## Sources
 * **MDN** - most reliable, could be difficult to read, time independent, compatibility bonus
   * [MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript)